mnito/charmine/README.md

 # Charmine

 Charmine as it currently stands is an experimental, proof-of-concept command line game.
 The game concept itself needs to be further developed, the level generator should be less random, and some sort of points system would be nice.
-This version of Charmine was developed as a sandbox to test the basic concept and also showcase the techniques for creating terminal-based games for Linux and OS X.
+This version of Charmine was developed as a sandbox to test the basic concept and also showcase the techniques for creating terminal-based games for Linux and macOS.

 ## Gameplay